 Credit cards are safe, by law.
 Debit cards have “zero liability” only by promise.
 The shared risk fraud standard for debit cards under law – where consumers could be liable for up to $500 or more in losses — appears to be vestigial, or left over from the days when debit cards could only be used with a PIN.
 Since banks encourage consumers to use debit cards, placing their bank accounts at risk, on the unsafe signature debit platform, this fraud standard should be changed.
 Compare some of the Truth In Lending Act’s robust credit card protections by law to the Electronic Funds Transfer Act’s weak debit card consumer rights at this FDIC website.

-As a first step, Congress should institute the same fraud cap, $50, on debit/ATM cards as exists on credit cards.
+As a first step, Congress should institute the same fraud cap, $50, on debit/ATM cards as exists on an American Express Credit Card or any other credit card.
 Congress should also provide debit and prepaid card customers with the stronger billing dispute rights and rights to dispute payment for products that do not arrive or do not work as promised that credit card users enjoy (through the Fair Credit Billing Act, a part of the Truth In Lending Act).
 For a detailed discussion of these problems and recommended solutions, see “Before the Grand Rethinking: Five Things to Do Today with Payments Law and Ten Principles to Guide New Payments Products and New Payments Law,” by Gail Hillebrand (then with Consumers Union, now at the CFPB).

 Debit/ATM card customers already face cash flow and bounced check problems while banks investigate fraud under the Electronic Funds Transfer Act.
 Reducing their possible liability by law, not simply by promise, won’t solve this particular problem, but it will force banks to work harder to avoid fraud.
 If they face greater liability to their customers and accountholders, they will be more likely to develop better security.